ymotoba/PagerSlidingTabStrip/README.md

 Notes about some of the native attributes:

  * `android:paddingLeft` or `android:paddingRight` layout padding.
 If you apply both, they should be balanced.
-PR #69 has a good explanation of this behaviour.
+Check issue [#69](https://github.com/jpardogo/PagerSlidingTabStrip/pull/69) for more information.

 Custom attributes: